standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ### Data Dictionary Export

-The Data Dictionary is a Microsoft Excel file containing a simplified, flattened list of model `Elements` and value sets, extracted from the FHIR **profile**s.
+The Data Dictionary is a Microsoft Excel file containing a simplified, flattened list of model `Elements` and value sets, extracted from the FHIR profiles.
 The spreadsheet has five tabs:

 * The _Key_ tab contains a key to the columns in the other tabs,
 * The _Profiles_ tab contains a list of the primary profiles and their descriptions,
-* The _Data Elements_ tab contains a list of [**MustSupport**](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) and required **elements** associated with those **profiles**,
+* The _Data Elements_ tab contains a list of [**MustSupport**](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) and required elements associated with those profiles,
 * The _Value Sets_ tab contains a list of value sets used in the IG, and their descriptions,
 * The _Value Set Details_ tab contains a list of the codes and/or implicit definitions in those value sets.

-The Data Dictionary can be useful both to clinicians and implementers who don't need the structural details of the FHIR **profiles**, but want the contents in list form.
+The Data Dictionary can be useful both to clinicians and implementers who don't need the structural details of the FHIR profiles, but want the contents in list form.
 For many reviewers and contributors, this can be an easy-to-use format to facilitate discussion and feedback.

 ### JSON Schema Export